Team

 He is the author of Affective Underground, a chapter in the newly released anthology We Are Civic Media.
 Terry loves movies and comics and is a #WalkingDead superfan.

-aISHA ‘ISH’ Al-Hurra
+aISHA ‘ISH’ SHILLINGFORD

 Her highly saturated collage, text-based work, installation and experiential art work conjure speculative Black utopias and maroon spaces inspired by her childhood in Trinidad, historical Afro-diasporic liberation movements, African spiritual traditions, and by the bold visions shared by Black folks everywhere.
 Using found, discarded and archival materials and encoded symbols and iconography, Aisha draws on themes of fugitivity, opacity, African indigeneity; African communalism, and sovereignty, to question the status quo and envision new political and conceptual possibilities.
 She explores how these new desired worlds can be constructed from the detritus of the old one.
 Her research work investigates the methodologies of Black imagination, liberation and visual communication & aesthetics.
 Her work embodies the ways in which radical imagination can give new meaning and new uses to the ephemera of systems that no longer serve us.